thanadol-git/CB2110/README.md

 1. Open your vscode.

 2. Clone this github repository to your local.
 Open terminal and change the directory to your local computer of choice.
-Run this comman.
+Run this command.

 ```
 git clone <github repo link>
 ```

 In this case the link should be `git@github.com:thanadol-git/CB2110.git`.
 You can also find it in the code/ssh tab.
+Similarly, you can basically download it directly from the github page in zip file.
 ![alt_text](images/lab0_1.png)